jrief/django-formset/docs/source/installation.rst

 	    ...
 	]

+.. note:: If you upgrade from version 0.13 or lower, please read the :ref:`changes` as in version 1
+	there some breaking changes have been introduced.

 .. rubric:: Include Stylesheets

-If the CSS framework to be used is installed via ``npm``, I strongly suggest to configure the lookup path as
+If the CSS framework to be used is installed via ``npm``, it is strongly suggest to configure the lookup path as

 .. code-block:: python

 	STATICFILES_DIRS = [
+	    ...
 	    ('node_modules', BASE_DIR / 'node_modules'),
 	]

-By doing so, the CSS file for Bootstrap can for instance be included as
+Assure that ``BASE_DIR`` points onto the root of your project.
+By doing so, the CSS file for Bootstrap (and all other assets in ``node_modules``) can be included as

 .. code-block:: django